Predictia/AQUA/docs/sphinx/source/adding_data.rst

 - coordinate variables are ``lat`` and ``lon``, and the time variable is ``time``, all one dimensional
 - data located on the LUMI machine

-We will create a catalogue entry that will describe this dataset.
+We will create a catalog entry that will describe this dataset.
 The catalog name will be ``yearly_SST``.

 The additional entry in this file will look like this: